 Be warned however, because everything we share below is actual business data and I dig deep into it to gain actual insight on what course of action we should take in the future, this post is rather “advanced” and newbie marketers might find the end a little confusing especially since we are talking about email marketing.

-Anyway, have fun with this advanced affiliate marketing post and let us know if you have any question in the comment section!
+Anyway, have fun with this advanced affiliate marketing post and let us know if you have any questions in the comment section!

 A lot of people talk about building an email list and how this is the most profitable form of marketing out there.